 Gotama, the man we call the Buddha, lived in the northeast of what is now India roughly between 480BCE and 400BCE.
 In his first teaching, he presented his listeners with ‘a middle way’ that avoided the religious dead ends of his time – mortification and indulgence.
 To tread this middle way, we need to practice these four tasks, four seriously important tasks, and they are to:

-- Embrace – acknowledge and deeply understand and embrace the human condition, especially its inevitable difficulties
+- Experience life – acknowledge and deeply understand and embrace the human condition, especially its inevitable difficulties

-- Let go – of the clutching and fantasising that these difficulties usually stimulate in us
+- Let go of instinctive reactivity – the clutching and fantasising that these difficulties usually stimulate in us

 - See the stopping of that reactivity – experience the profound peace of mind that comes from this letting go, and

-- Act – set a direction in our lives, cultivate a path – ‘the eightfold path’ – in which we work on eight aspects of our lives:
+- Act – respond, say, see, set a direction in our lives, cultivate a path – ‘the eightfold path’ – in which we work on eight aspects of our lives: